OwaisAnsari118/APB-Protocol/README.md

 * 2 cycle timing gives simplest minimum logic that is easy to constrain and synthesize
 * Although control information is captured during setup phase still maintained in access phase because APB is not pipelined bus so there is no reason to change

+# What is Backpressure?
+Backpressure is a flow control mechanism used in bus protocols (like AXI, AHB) where a slave can slow down or stall the master by asserting a signal (like READY, VALID, or WAIT) if it’s not ready to proceed with data transfer.
+**Backpressure = Receiver telling sender: “Hold on, I’m not ready yet!”**